Surf-NeRF: Surface Regularised Neural Radiance Fields: Method

 \textbf{Spatial Sampling:} In a NeRF, geometry is characterised by the density field $\tau(\vb{x})$, whose gradient with respect to position $\vb{x}$ approximates surface normals $\vb{n}\approx-\nabla_{\vb{x}} \tau$.
 By sampling density and normals of neighbouring points, and enforcing consistency between these values we can provide additional geometric supervision towards a surface model.
 The spatial batch $(\vb{x}_m, \vb{d}_m)$ consists of points $\vb{p}$ in the unit ball located at the surface $\vb{x}_\star$,

 where $\sigma_{\star,r}$ is the radial variance of the sample as per mip-NeRF~\cite{barron2021mipnerf}.
-This samples the NeRF within a single pixel's conical frustum, ensuring regularisation occurs at the scale of the training data; images closer to the scene regularise at finer detail compared to those further away.
-Importantly, our sample volume adapts in scale towards a minimum as the NeRF localises density during training during the later stages of training.
-We characterise this behaviour in the supplement.
-As we do not care about the colour of these samples off the surface, the spatial batch uses the directions $\vb{d}_s$ of the virtual rays.
+This samples the NeRF within a single pixel's conical frustum, ensuring regularisation occurs at the scale of the training data; images closer to the scene regularise at finer detail.
+Our sample volume adapts in scale towards a minimum as the NeRF localises density during training during the later stages of training, as shown in the supplement.
+Since the colours go unused, the spatial batch uses the directions $\vb{d}_s$ of the virtual rays.